 This quick guide helps you do a full standalone installation.
 A standalone installation is used with the Single-User Node-Locked License (SUNLL), where the software and the license file are together on one computer.

 This guide is applicable to:

-- Mac operating systems
+- macOS

 - Full Standalone installation (SUNLL)

 - Upgrading to a new standalone version of Thermo-Calc (maintenance plan only)